elfchat/docs/en/deamon.md

 ```

 ## Supervisor
-When running Ratchet in production it's highly recommended launching it from suporvisord.
+When running ElfChat in production it's highly recommended launching it from suporvisord.
 Suporvisor is a daemon that launches other processes and ensures they stay running.
-If for any reason your long running Ratchet application halted the supervisor daemon would ensure it starts back up immediately.
+If for any reason your long running ElfChat application halted the supervisor daemon would ensure it starts back up immediately.
 Supervisor can be installed with any of the following tools: pip, easy_install, apt-get, yum.
 Once supervisor is installed you generate a template file with the following command:
 ```
 $ echo_supervisord_conf > supervisor.conf
 ```
-The following is a modification from the generated supervisor.conf file to run a Ratchet application from the "Hello World" tutorial:
+The following is a modification from the generated supervisor.conf file to run a ElfChat Demon:
 ```
 [unix_http_server]
 file = /tmp/supervisor.sock